 Y.T.: I had been working with TYPO3 for four years already when my friend and coworker told me about TYPO3 sprints.
 It was he who introduced me to the community and facilitated my participation in sprints.
 At that time, we were creating TYPO3.org, my.typo3.org and extensions.typo3.org websites, so the sprint was meant to solve some practical issues we were facing.
 For example, on October 2017 sprint in Stuttgart, I teamed up with Harry Glatz to solve layout issues.
 We added sortable tables, ajax login state, improved the layout of a slider and font loading.
-In January, 2018, we have developed a lot of improvements to the layout too (More details about this sprint may be found in this TYPO3 article)
+In January, 2018, we have developed a lot of improvements to the layout too.

 Q.: There are many events related to TYPO3, TYPO3camp and TYPO3 Developer Days (DevDays) among them.
 How do sprints differ from other events?

 Y.T.: DevDays and TYPO3camps are great events too, but they do differ from code sprints.
 For example, although DevDays may host sprints where practical issues are resolved (for example, we had a sprint night during a DevDay in Malmo, Sweden), they are primarily developer oriented.